Arthur Quiller-Couch: World War I

-Duke of Cornwall's Light Infantry 10th Btn.
-(Cornwall Pioneers).

-The 10th was an unusual battalion, having been raised in March 1915, not by the War Office, but by the Mayor and citizens of Truro.
-It initially had only two officers – Colonel Dudley Acland Mills who had retired from the Royal Engineers six years earlier, and Couch, who was devoid of any military experience.
+The Duke of Cornwall's Light Infantry 10th Btn.
+(Cornwall Pioneers) was an unusual battalion, having been raised in March 1915, not by the War Office, but by the Mayor and citizens of Truro.
+It initially had only two officers – Colonel Dudley Acland Mills, who had retired from the Royal Engineers six years earlier, and Quiller-Couch, who was devoid of any military experience.
 Neither of them was paid.
-Their work in raising and training a battalion for war was remarkable by any standard, but their Herculean efforts appear never to have been recognised by the military hierarchy.
-It must have been an enormous relief to these two gentlemen when the War Office took over the 10th Battalion on 24 August 1915.
+They raised and trained a battalion, which was taken over by the War Office on 24 August 1915.